 - X-rays

 - Radiation (radium and isotope) therapy including technician materials and supplies

 - Surgical supplies, such as dressings

-- Splints, casts, and other devices used to reduce fractures and dislocations
+- Splints, casts and other devices used to reduce fractures and dislocations

 - Laboratory tests

 - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.

 - Other outpatient diagnostic tests

-Medicare-covered standard X-rays: you pay a \$0 copay.
-Prior authorization is not required for standard X-rays.
+Standard X-rays: you pay a \$0 copay for Medicare-covered standard x-rays.